fmichonneau/francoismichonneau.net/_posts/2022-08-22-arrow-dataset-creation.md

 why large datasets like the NYC taxi data is distributed as a series of Parquet files.

-In the future, I might explore how using different variables for partitioning or how the number of files in the partitions affects the performance of the queries.
+In the future, I might explore how using different variables for partitioning or how the number of files in the partitions affects the performance of the queries (EDIT: this [post is now available]({% post_url 2022-08-31-arrow-dataset-part-2 %}).
 If you have other ideas of topics that you would me to explore, do not hesitate to leave a comment below.

 ## Going further